bethtelford/helo-redo/README.md

 * Run `npm run build`
 * Use express.static to serve the build from your server.

-## Competencies
-You added two absolutely massive competencies!

-"Student can store data in sessions" </br>
-"Student can create Node servers using the Express package (Serving static files)" </br>

 <b>Congratulations!
 You've completed 32 competencies and built your third full-stack application!</b>